 New York/Santa Maria interface.

-The interface is affected through AFTN and comprises only Initial Coordination Messages (CPL and ACP) and the appropriated Application Management Messages (LAM, LRM and ASM).
+The interface is affected through AFTN and comprises only Initial Coordination Messages (CPL and ACP) and the appropriate Application Management Messages (LAM, LRM and ASM).
 Notification and Negotiation Phases will be implemented at a later date.

-The concept of operation, message content and communication mechanisms of the above messages was adopted in accordance with Parts I, and II of the ICD, except:
+The concept of operation, message content and communication mechanisms of the above messages was adopted in accordance with Chapters 2 and 4 of the PAN ICD, except:

 a) No restrictions are in use.